-- a) Upon receiving a designation, the local sentinel landscape partnership is eligible to receive funding from the FCC to hire a sentinel landscape coordinator (SLC).
-This individual serves as a liaison between local stakeholders and agency headquarters.
+- a) Partner agencies at the federal and state level are encouraged and may choose to provide program-specific funding or give priority consideration in existing funding processes to landowners and land managers within sentinel landscapes through actions that include: - Revising funding and award guidance to give appropriate preference to activities within designated sentinel landscapes, recognizing the value of the sentinel landscape designation in meeting agency-specific mission goals and objectives. - Providing priority consideration for landowners within sentinel landscapes under existing funding guidance. - Encouraging landowners and other eligible entities within designated sentinel landscapes to apply for funding or technical aid from government assistance programs aligned with the goals of the Sentinel Landscape Partnership. - b) Upon receiving a designation, the local sentinel landscape partnership is eligible to receive funding from the FCC to hire a sentinel landscape coordinator (SLC).
+This individual serves as a liaison between local partners and agency headquarters.
 They also work to build relationships among local defense, conservation, and agricultural partners.
 The SLC's principal duty is to facilitate and coordinate the activities of the local sentinel landscape partnership to achieve objectives and key results.
-A sample SLC position description can be found in Attachment A. - b) A designation will lead to improved recognition at the local, state, and national levels for projects within a sentinel landscape. - c) Partner agencies at the federal and state level are encouraged and may choose to provide program-specific funding or give priority consideration in existing funding processes to landowners and land managers within sentinel landscapes through actions that include: - Revising funding and award guidance to give appropriate preference to activities within designated sentinel landscapes, recognizing the value of the sentinel landscape designation in meeting agency-specific mission goals and objectives. - Providing priority consideration for landowners within sentinel landscapes under existing funding guidance. - Encouraging landowners and other eligible entities within designated sentinel landscapes to apply for funding or technical aid from government assistance programs aligned with the goals of the Sentinel Landscape Partnership. - d) The structure provided by the local sentinel landscape partnership combined with the hiring of the SLC improves communication and coordination amongst government agencies, private organizations, and local communities within the sentinel landscape.
+A sample SLC position description can be found in Appendix III. - Designated sentinel landscapes are also eligible to receive funding from agency partners to hire a resilience specialist to support resilience-related activities.
+This role would focus on enhancing the landscape's capacity to mitigate and adapt to environmental challenges, working closely with partners to implement resilience strategies and address climate-related impacts. - c) A designation leads to improved recognition at the local, state, and national levels for projects within a sentinel landscape. - d) The structure provided by the local sentinel landscape partnership combined with the hiring of the SLC improves communication, coordination, and collaboration amongst government agencies, private organizations, and local communities within the sentinel landscape.
 This can lead to greater information sharing amongst partners and increased landowner participation in government assistance programs.
-Furthermore, by adding a national security context to the existing array of interests within a defined landscape including conservation, agricultural, and climate resilience a sentinel landscape designation seems to broaden a willingness amongst otherwise diverse partner to engage in rigorous and effective planning while building and stewarding highly effective collaborations. - e) The local sentinel landscape partnership will have access and exposure to the national Sentinel Landscapes Network: the community of organizations, agencies, advisors, partners, funders, and individuals who contribute to the Sentinel Landscapes Partnership and implement local sentinel landscape partnerships across the country.
+Furthermore, by adding a national security context to the existing array of interests within a defined landscape including conservation, agricultural, and resilience a sentinel landscape designation cultivates a willingness amongst diverse partners to

+- engage in rigorous and effective planning while building and stewarding highly effective collaborations. - e) The local sentinel landscape partnership will have access and exposure to the national Sentinel Landscapes Network: the community of organizations, agencies, advisors, partners, funders, and individuals who contribute to the Sentinel Landscapes Partnership and implement local sentinel landscape partnerships across the country.
 The network actively promotes the exchange of ideas and lessons learned through regular meetings, trainings, site visits, and other forums.
 In addition to the network of peers, local partnerships are encouraged to elevate problems that they encounter in meeting their goals to the FCC, who can support collaborative efforts within designated sentinel landscapes at the federal level.

 IV.
-Application Process
+Proposal Process

-Contact: If you have questions regarding your application, please contact FCC@sentinellandscapes.org.
+Contact: If you have questions regarding your proposal, please contact FCC@sentinellandscapes.org.